Italian Volleyball League: History

 Volleyball made its first appearance in Italy after the end of World War I. In 1929 a Federazione Italiana Palla a Volo (FIPV) was founded.
 During the 1930s several tournaments were organized by youth or workers movements within fascist associations like GIL and OND.

 Crowd attending a volleyball match in Cuneo.

 After the end of World War II and the overthrow of fascist regime, a new association, called Federazione Italiana Pallavolo, were founded in 1946.
 Later that year the city of Genoa hosted the first official male championship.

 Quickly volleyball became popular in northern regions like Piedmont, Lombardy and especially Emilia-Romagna and Tuscany: clubs based on Ravenna, Modena, Parma, Bologna and Florence regularly won all the championships for more than thirty years.
 By the 1970s outsider clubs from centre-south cities (Rome, Catania) were more competitive.

 In the 1980s the growth of Italy men's national volleyball team led volleyball to a peak of a popularity.
 After a period in which Turin's CUS and Parma's Santal dominated, great entrepreneurial companies (like Fininvest in Milan, Montedison in Ravenna and Benetton in Treviso) decided to support and invest in volleyball, equipping strong teams which often won European and Intercontinental trophies.

 During the 1990s and 2000s decades, Serie A1 was by far the best volleyball league in the world, due to the simultaneous presence of all Italian's golden generation members and even all the best foreign players from all over the world (Netherlands, Brazil, Cuba, Russia etc.).
 All along 1990s, Italian teams dominated all European club competitions and Serie A1 was called "the NBA of volleyball".

 Situation

-Today Serie A1 is called SuperLega and it's still one of the most difficult and competitive leagues in the world.
-Italian volleyball is diffused all over the country but, as a consequence of the enormous popularity of other disciplines (football above all) in big cities, it finds its highest popularity in medium-to-large cities.
+Serie A1 is the top professional volleyball league in Italy.
+The sport is played across the country, but tends to have a stronger following in small and medium-sized cities.
+In larger cities, football and other sports traditionally attract more attention.